Robust Local Polynomial Regression with Similarity Kernels: Local Polynomial Regression

-Where $K_h(\cdot) = h^{-d}K(\cdot/h)$ is a scaled kernel, $h \in \mathbb{R}_{> 0}$ is the bandwidth parameter and $\mathcal{D}_N \subseteq \mathcal{D}_T$ is the subset of $N$ nearest neighbors of $x$ in the training set where the distance is measured on the predictors only.
-Having computed $\hat{\beta}(x)$ the estimate of $m(x)$ is taken as $\hat{m}(x) = \hat{\beta}_0(x)$.
+\begin{assumption}[WLS uniqueness] Whenever a unique weighted least-squares coefficient vector is invoked, the active weighted local design matrix has full column rank.
+Equivalently, for the relevant nonnegative combined weights \(a_i\),

+is nonsingular.
+In population objectives, the analogous weighted local-polynomial moment matrix is assumed nonsingular.
+For \(p=0\), this reduces to a positive total weight. \end{assumption}

 The term kernel carries here the meaning typically used in the context of nonparametric regression i.e. a non-negative real-valued weighting function that is typically symmetric, unimodal at zero, and integrates to one.
-Higher degree polynomials and smaller $N$ generally increase the variance and decrease the bias of the estimator and vice versa \citep{Avery2010LiteratureRF}.
+Higher degree polynomials and smaller $N$ generally increase the variance and decrease the bias of the estimator and vice versa \citep{Fan1996Local,Garcia-Portugues2023}.
 For derivation of the local constant and local linear estimators for the multidimensional case see \citep{Garcia-Portugues2023}.

 \paragraph{Remark on Nearest Neighbors and Bandwidth.} In the following, the local neighborhood is defined by taking the \(N\) nearest neighbors to \(x\).
 Thus, \(\mathcal{D}_N \subseteq \mathcal{D}_T\) contains exactly \(N\) points.
 A distance-based kernel \(K_h\) is then used to weight those neighbors.
-In our implementation, we follow a common practical approach where distances within the neighborhood are first normalized to the interval $[0,1]$, and then a kernel (e.g., Laplacian) is applied.
-This effectively makes the bandwidth adaptive to the local density of predictors, combining a fixed-size local subset (via \(N\)) with a variable kernel scaling to ensure stable local fits.
-The asymptotic properties discussed later are conditional on the sequence of nearest-neighbor distances \citep{Fan1992}.